 Healthy eating is about enjoying foods from a variety of different food groups.

 Use spreads and margarines made from the good oils such as sunflower or olive oil, and dairy blends that have earned the Heart Foundation tick.

-- Use salad dressings and mayonnaise that you make yourself, many of the over the counter models are normally hardly a food but sugary rubbish.
+- Use salad dressings and mayonnaise that you make yourself, many of the over the counter models are normally full of sugar, flavourings and additives

-- Have two to three serves (150 grams each) of oily fish every week.
-These are full of the omega 3 oils that will help boost your good cholesterol.
+- Have two to three serves (150g each) of oily fish every week.
+These are full of the omega 3 oils which will help boost your good cholesterol

-- Limit processed meats including sausages, and deli meats such as salami.
+- Limit processed meats including sausages, bacon and deli meats such as salami

-- Consuming foods that are not processed and high in fibre, particularly soluble fibre, can also reduce the amount of LDL cholesterol in your blood.
-These foods include fruits, legumes (chickpeas, lentils, four-bean mix and baked beans (low salt) and cereals (oats and barley).
+- Consuming foods that are minimally processed and high in fibre, particularly soluble fibre, can also reduce the amount of LDL cholesterol in your blood.
+These foods include fruits, legumes (chickpeas, lentils, four-bean mix and baked beans (low salt)) and whole grain cereals (oats and barley)